Peter Corey: Later work

 In later life Corey continued to act and write, as well as touring the world talking about his work and providing writing and acting workshops.
 He also worked as a stand-up comedian.
 He has worked extensively with learndirect as a writer and contributed titles to OUP's new reading scheme Project X. In 2009 he wrote a book for Qatar's National Day celebrations called The Pearl.

 Personal life and death

 Corey was married and divorced twice and had five children.
-He died in Westgate-on-Sea on 10 April 2019 following a period of ill health aged 72.
+He died in Westgate-on-Sea on 10 April 2019, at the age of 72.

 Awards

 His Coping With... series which led to the creation of eight TV programmes helped Corey win four BAFTAs, the Prix Jeunesse, a Writers Guild award and a Bronze Apple.